 In a 2012 study, patients with chronic fatigue syndrome saw improved quality of life regarding both general and mental health after upper cervical care.
 While the study had no control group and was performed by just one practitioner, many in the upper cervical chiropractic field are seeing similar results with patients who have chronic ailments like CFS or fibromyalgia.
 What is upper cervical chiropractic and why does it help?

 Upper cervical chiropractic care involves precise and gentle adjustments of the top two bones of the spine, the C1 and C2 (atlas and axis).
-The atlas, in particular, is positioned to protect the brainstem.
+The atlas, in particular, protects the brainstem.
 However, a misalignment can actually place pressure on the brainstem and affect proper function.
-These bones also help to facilitate blood flow to the brain, so a misalignment can inhibit this vital flow of oxygen.
+These bones also help to facilitate blood flow to the brain.
+Therefore, a misalignment can inhibit this vital flow of oxygen.
 Additionally, upper cervical misalignments may result in inhibited cerebrospinal fluid drainage which can cause intracranial pressure.

 Obviously, if such a misalignment exists, it is important to correct it as soon as possible.
 Upper cervical chiropractors take advantage of modern diagnostic imaging techniques to pinpoint misalignments down to hundredths of a degree.
 This is what allows us to be able to tailor adjustments that are precise and gentle to meet each patient’s needs.